Spurs v Charlton Athletic Reserves Match Reports

 01.11.1969

-There was a home South East Counties League Division One 4-1 win over Charlton Athletic Youth for Spurs Youth, as Graeme Souness, Mike Dillon, John Oliver 2, one a penalty, scored to secure both points.
+There was a home South East Counties League Division One 4-1 win over Charlton Athletic Youth for Spurs Youth, as Graeme Souness, Mike Dillon and John Oliver two – one a penalty – scored to secure both points.

 Teams :